 2800 Torrey Pines Scenic Drive, La Jolla

-Torrey Pines Gliderport is a prime location of Southern California for hand gliding and paragliding.
-Even if you have no experience in these activities, you can just come here to feel the cool ocean breeze and enjoy the breathtaking scenery.
+Torrey Pines Gliderport is a prime location in Southern California for hand gliding and paragliding.
+Even if you have no experience in these activities, you can just come here to enjoy the cool ocean breeze and the breathtaking scenery.

 The Gliderport offers world-class flying lessons, tandem flights, and flying sites.
-If you want to try paragliding for the first time, this is the place to start.
+This is the place to start if you want to try paragliding for the first time.
 Go for a tandem flight and truly experience what a free flight is all about.

-You can also be there, sit on one of the benches, and linger over the beautiful views.
-And if you are there on a Saturday afternoon, you can also enjoy live music.
+You can also sit on one of the benches and linger over the beautiful views.
+And if you are there on a Saturday afternoon, you can enjoy live music.